Purpose of the Review Process

 - The reviewer may provide a list of needed minor changes, such as spelling or grammatical errors, that need to be made.
 The reviewer may use the format "p.
 7., l.
 18 somth ==> smooth" to mean "on line 18 of page 7, correct the spelling from somth to smooth."

 - The reviewer may conclude with a summary comment on the overall suitability of the paper for the IEEE Communications Magazine, assuming the recommended revisions are made.
-For example, if this is an outstanding contribution, major/minor revision is needed, or if the manuscript requires major/minor editing.
+For example, if this is an outstanding contribution, can be nominated for a best paper award, major/minor revision is needed, or if the manuscript requires major/minor editing.